microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/peopleadminsettings-post-profilecardproperties.md

 Create a new [profileCardProperty](../resources/profilecardproperty.md) for an organization.
 The new property is identified by its **directoryPropertyName** property.

-For more information about how to add properties to the profile card for an organization, see [Add or delete custom attributes on a profile card using the profile card API](/graph/add-properties-profilecard).
+For more information about how to add properties to the profile card for an organization, see [Add or remove custom attributes on a profile card using the profile card API](/graph/add-properties-profilecard).

 ## Permissions